-IT consolidation services and OPPM consolidation services will be evaluated and awarded separately.
-Offerors may propose on both or a single service.
-The length of the contract(s) will be from the date of award, approximately June 2, 2022, through December 31, 2022 with a one-year renewal option at the State's discretion.
+The length of the contract will be from the date of award, approximately January 1, 2024, through December 31, 2024, with four one-year renewal options to be exercised at the sole discretion of the state.

-Unless otherwise provided in this RFP, the State and the successful offeror/contractor(s) agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
+Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
 A month-to-month extension may only be executed by the procurement officer via a written contract amendment.